KennethMWJr/The-Barber-Shop/project_worksheet.md

 #### MVP

-- Create api.
+- Create backend models for barbers and clients
-- Build Backend & Frontend.
-- Render data on page in a list.
+- A user of the site can add a client to a barber's queue
-- Create a login and password form for barbers.
+- Client info in a queue can be updated and deleted
-- Create a form for clients.
-- Apply CRUD to frontend and backend.
-- Style mobile-first design
+- App is responsive with a mobile-first design

 #### PostMVP

-- Add a feature that allows clients to get updates by email or text message
+- Barber's can log in with User Auth to see their queue